seharanul17/synthetic-tabular-LLM/README.md

-# Group-wise Prompting for Synthetic Tabular Data Generation using Large Language Models
+# Exploring Prompting Methods for Mitigating Class Imbalance through Synthetic Data Generation with Large Language Models

 ## Introduction

-This is the implementation of "Group-wise Prompting for Synthetic Tabular Data Generation using Large Language Models."
+This is the implementation of "Exploring Prompting Methods for Mitigating Class Imbalance through Synthetic Data Generation with Large Language Models."

 ## Environment Setup